Timeline of the COVID-19 pandemic in Canada: May

 On May 1, 2020, royal assent was granted to Bill C-15, to implement the Canada Emergency Student Benefit (CESB), after a cursory one-day consideration by 35 MPs.
 It established a subsidy programme for secondary school graduates and post-secondary students.
 Students who cannot find employment or are unable to work due to the COVID-19 pandemic are eligible for CA$1,250 per month from May through August 2020.

 On May 4, Trudeau discouraged Canadians from displaying complacency due to the lifting of economic restrictions by provinces, emphasizing that it was "extremely important" for citizens to continue practicing social distancing and personal hygiene to prevent the spread, and not go out "unless you absolutely have to".
 He explained that although the country was on a "positive trajectory", "we are not out of the woods, however, and it requires us to continue to remain attentive and vigilant and following the instructions set out by our public health officials."

-Also on May 5, the Canadian red meat industry was granted access to federal COVID emergency subsidies.
+On May 5, the Canadian red meat industry was granted access to federal COVID emergency subsidies.

 By May 8, 60 percent of COVID-19 fatalities were in Quebec, which has around 20 percent of the nation's population.
 Montreal was called "the epicentre of the pandemic in Canada."

 On May 11, Trudeau, Morneau and Bains in a press conference said that "a bridge financing facility for large employers that need help to get through the economic downturn caused by the coronavirus."
 One stated goal was "to avoid bankruptcies of otherwise viable firms wherever possible...
 Companies that use the lending facility will have to commit to respect collective bargaining agreements, protecting workers’ pensions, and support national climate goals.
 Rules on access to the money will place limits on dividends, share buy-backs and executive pay."
 The Large Employer Emergency Financing Facility (LEEFF) will only target companies with annual revenues in excess of $300 million.

 On May 12, Parliamentary Budget Officer (PBO) Yves Giroux raised the possibility that the federal debt "will hit $1 trillion because of pandemic relief spending."
 Giroux said it was possible that pandemic programs could cost "more than what the entire federal government spent last year on everything", roughly $338 billion.
 Also on May 12, it was announced by Minister of International Development Karina Gould that $600 million would be contributed by the taxpayer to GAVI, "a vaccine alliance that improves vaccine access for vulnerable children around the world."